 If you notice any unusual spots on your skin, make a booking immediately to a skin cancer clinic in Perth.

-Northbridge Medical Centre uses the latest equipment to magnify and digitally inspect potentially cancerous lesions.
+Nova Medical Centre Stirling uses the latest equipment to magnify and digitally inspect potentially cancerous lesions.
 All images are digitally scanned into our filing system to track any changes over time.
 The procedure lasts around 15 minutes, and is completely painless and safe.

 Your practitioner will first ask a set of questions to better understand your level of risk.
 Because skin cancer and melanomas can develop anywhere on the skin, we recommend a fully body screening.
 We conduct a comprehensive review of your skin for any abnormal moles or lesions.